 COVID has affected each one of us personally.
 It has plummeted each one of us into massive change and a confrontation with death, death of an old way of being, or the death of a loved one or a relationship.
 From a mythic perspective, after death, new life always emerges.
 We experience this as the season’s turn as generations die and are born, and also when we become ill or go through a trauma or crisis.
 Birth is followed by death which is followed by birth.
 Death and birth are part of the cycle of transformation.

 The COVID pandemic is a clarion call for us to transform.
-Sheltering in place, has required us to withdraw from our familiar routines, alter our lives, spend more time with our families and ourselves more than ever before.
+Sheltering in place has required us to withdraw from our familiar routines, alter our lives, spend more time with our families and ourselves more than ever before.
 In a time like this, it is important for us to go deep within, to reflect on how this has personally impacted us, to take inventory of what in our life is no longer serving us, what parts do we need to leave behind, and what we will bring into the future.
 I believe we are being asked to bring a clearer, more conscious, more authentic version of ourselves to the fore.
 We compromise this in favor of our imprinted adaptive ways of behaving in order to fit in with the collective.
 This is too great a compromise to make for the pursuit of societal values, which begin to lack meaning over time.

-I see this pandemic as a time for both a collective and individual initiation.
-In tribal cultures, an initiation is required for a person to undergo transformation from one phase of life into another.
+I see this pandemic as a time for both collective and individual initiation.
+In tribal cultures, initiation is required for a person to undergo a transformation from one phase of life into another.
 Initiations are consciously performed in a way that follows the mythic path.
 This path has been embedded within our deep unconscious as it is a universal context for growth, yet in the West, we have forgotten this.
-Going through an initiation with awareness is necessary for us to transform in order to live a meaningful life.
+Going through initiation with awareness is necessary for us to transform in order to live a meaningful life.
 Since we do not go through formal initiations, we are initiated by illness, death, divorce, loss, or any crisis.
 The larger intent for these is for us to connect with our authenticity, grow in wisdom, and learn to love better.
 Anyone who has undergone these experiences consciously emerges stronger, wiser, and transformed.
 Joseph Campbell called this the Hero’s Journey.

 There are 6 stages involved in the transformational process:

-- Initiation through shock, trauma or loss
+- Initiation through shock, trauma, or loss

 - Descent into the underworld